(Sing, Muse, of the wrath of Achilles, son of Peleus, the accursed anger which brought countless pains to the Achaeans)

 Because Destiny Says So: The prophecy that the newborn Alexandros/Paris would grow up to bring doom to Troy.
 Thus, the Trojan War and everything connected with it happen because of destiny.

 More complicated than that.
 To the Greeks, fate was the destination, not the path we take to get there.
 (Notice that even in English "destiny" comes from the same root as "destination".)
 According to a legend (not actually in the Iliad), Hera, Athena, and Aphrodite asked Paris to judge a beauty contest between them.
 Then each one offered him a bribe — power, wealth, or the most beautiful woman on Earth.
-Of course, Paris opted for that last bribe, which is how the war started.
+Paris opted for that last bribe, which is how the war started.
 But that wasn't destined.
 Paris was free to take one of the other bribes — and undoubtedly, each one of them would've resulted in Troy's destruction, but in a different way.

 Additionally, there were several ways to save Troy.
 Various prophecies stated that if so and so was alive on the Trojan side, or so and so did not fight on the Greek side, then Troy would never fall.
 Needless to say the Greeks took care of all of those.